About

 - More interior stakes for Parrino and Serah

-- More distinct/consistent voicing for characters, late additions feel different from the earliest chapters
+- More distinct/consistent voicing for characters, late additions feel different from the earliest chapters since they were written years apart

 - Need a callback in the ending